Say My (Consumer-Friendly) Name, Say My (Consumer-Friendly) Name …

 Your organization has spent years building a unique brand identity, complete with sophisticated clinical program names.
 But many of these names require consumers to do mental heavy lifting.

 According to the Office of Disease Prevention and Health Promotion, one in three adults has low health literacy, which is why experts still recommend printed materials be written at or below a sixth-grade reading level.
-If your program names include jargon, you’ll miss opportunities to connect with people who need your services.
+If your program names include jargon, you’ll miss opportunities to connect with people who need your services.1 in 3 adults has low health literacy.
+Experts still recommend printed materials be written at or below a sixth-grade reading level.
+Click To Tweet

 - Women with cervical cancer may not recognize that your gynecologic oncology program is precisely what they need.
 They are laser-focused on learning more about their diagnosis and may only click on pages that say “cervical cancer.”